openshift-cs/okd.io/source/blog/source/blog/2021-03-16-save-the-date-okd-testing-deployment-workshop.html.markdown

+---
+title: Save The Date!
+OKD Testing and Deployment Workshop (March 20) Registration Now Open
+date: 2021-03-16
+tags: workshop, event
+---

+# The OKD Working Group is hosting a virtual workshop on testing and deploying OKD4

-On March 20th, OKD Working Group is hosting a one day event to bring together people from the OKD and related Open Source project communities to collaborate on testing and documentation of the OKD 4 install and upgrade processes for the various platforms that people are deploying OKD 4 on as well to identify any issues with the current documentation for these processes and triage them together.
+On March 20th, OKD Working Group is hosting a one day event to bring together people from the OKD and related Open Source project communities to collaborate on testing and [documentation of the OKD 4 install and upgrade processes for the various platforms](https://okd.io) that people are deploying OKD 4 on as well to identify any issues with the current documentation for these processes and triage them together.

 The day will start with all attendees together in the ‘main stage’ area for 2 hours where we will give an short welome and describe the logisitics for the day, give a brief introduction to OKD4 itself then walk thru a install deployment to Vsphere using UPI approach along with a few other more universal best practices such as DNS/DHCP server configuration) that apply to all deployment targets.